Oceanblue Training: Learn To Dive the Oceanblue Way!

 The Oceanblue Method - how we do dive training:

 You'll notice that our course costs more than all the shops in town.
-There are reasons for that, and we strongly believe you get more for your money with us than with many shops, who basically take the easy way out by putting you through an eLearning class and then freezing you in a marathon eight-hour pool session.
+There are reasons for that, and we strongly believe you get more for your money with us than with many shops, who basically take the easy way out by putting you through an eLearning class and then freezing you in two four hour pool sessions, or even a marathon eight-hour pool session.
 Not fun, and that's not scuba training to us.
 Our course is taught by real instructors who spend time with you in the classroom and pool to make sure you're ready to dive the ocean blue when you're done.
 Read on to get the who, what, how and why of what the Oceanblue Method is all about.

 Our Training Philosophy 101:

 At Oceanblue, we're all about safe diving.
+Oh, yes, and FUN.
 We believe that thorough training is absolutely vital to getting you off on the right foot (or fin, in this case!) and to having a positive SCUBA diving experience.
 We provide an education program that will help develop the knowledge and skills you need to help you become a competent, confident, and most of all, a safe and happy diver.
 And what's more, it's a very customized experience.
 Those that need extra help get it.
 Free of charge.
 We want you to love diving that much.

 Training That Gets You Off on the Right Fin: